intel/llvm/clang/docs/DPCPPToolsRFC.md

 Once the device binary is pulled out of the fat binary, the binary must be wrapped and provided the needed entry points to be used during execution.
-This is performed during the link phase and controlled by the clang-linker-wrapper.
+This is performed during the link phase and controlled by the `clang-linker-wrapper`.

 SYCL offload model currently uses specialized wrapping information to wrap device images into host.
-It is expected that the wrap information that will be generated in clang-linker-wrapper to be wrapped around the device binary will match wrapping information that is used for SYCL.
+It is expected that the wrap information that will be generated in `clang-linker-wrapper` to be wrapped around the device binary will match wrapping information that is used for SYCL.

 ### Host link